alpaycli/BasketballAnalyzer/README.md

 AVFoundation

+## Usage
+Clone this repo.
+Downloding does not work properly due to it's being a .swiftpm project.

 ## Note
 Last version of the project does not contain 'Hoop Detector' machine learning model due to size restrictions for the challenge, and only manual hoop selection is available.